Tyre Nichols documents: Officer never explained stop to him

 The five officers — Haley, Desmond Mills Jr., Tadarrius Bean, Justin Smith and Emmitt Martin III — have been fired and charged with second-degree murder.
 The new documents offer the most detailed account to date of those officers' actions.
 Their attorneys have not commented to The Associated Press about the documents.

-Another officer also has been fired and a seventh relieved of duty.
-Six others could receive administrative discipline, officials disclosed, without providing any details.
+Another officer also has been fired and a seventh suspended of duty.
+Six others be disciplined, officials disclosed, without providing any details.
 That would bring the total involved to 13.

-Erica Williams, a spokeswoman for the top prosecutor in Memphis, said more charges could still be filed because an investigation is ongoing.
+Erica Williams, a spokeswoman for the top prosecutor in Memphis, said more charges could still be filed.

 Meanwhile, other residents are coming forward about interactions with Memphis police.

-A federal lawsuit filed Tuesday accuses the same officers now charged with murdering Nichols with also violating the rights of a 22-year-old Memphis man from the same neighborhood as Nichols during a similarly violent arrest three days before Nichols' arrest.
+A federal lawsuit filed Tuesday accuses the same officers now charged with murdering Nichols, 29, with also violating the rights of another man from the same neighborhood as Nichols during a similarly violent arrest three days before Nichols' arrest.

 Harris thought the men were trying to rob him, the lawsuit says, and he tried to back up his car before hitting something.
 He then reluctantly exited with his hands raised and was “grabbed, punched, kicked and assaulted” for up to two minutes, the complaint states.
 The beating stopped only after people came out of their apartments to see what was happening, the lawsuit alleges.